Still digesting GDPR? Well, hang on because more EU privacy rules may be on the way

-Clearing out all the spam from companies sending emails in compliance with the EU’s General Data Protection Regulation may have worn you out over the weekend.
+Clearing out all the spam from companies complying with the EU’s General Data Protection Regulation may have worn you out over the weekend.
 But rest up, bucko, because that may have only been Round 1.

 Since the GDPR was adopted two years ago, including the long grace period to allow for compliance, EU regulators have been formulating additional rules to plug the gaps many saw in that first set of rules.